Staying Productive When All You Want to Do is Curl Up on the Couch

 1. Is it normal to be unmotivated in the winter?
 I feel so badly about doing nothing when I have cleaning to do, calls to make taxes to tend to…

 This is a hard question.
 Actually…it isn’t.
 YES IT’S NORMAL.
-Was I yelling?
-Damn right I was.
+Am I yelling?
+Yep, sure am!

 It is not only normal to feel unmotivated in the winter, it’s normal to feel unmotivated when you have a to-do list that feels impossible to get to even on a good day, week, month, or year.
 My first comment will be to get my book.
 Seriously.
 I’m not even going to give you a shameless self-promotion caveat here.
 My book walks you through a process of understanding what is most important so you know what not to do on your to-do list.